michaelcieslewski2-TruckstoTech/michaelcieslewski2-TruckstoTech.github.io/projects/troubleshooting playbook/about/about.md

+---
+layout: page
-# About the Troubleshooting Playbook
+title: "About the Troubleshooting Playbook"
+permalink: /projects/troubleshooting%20playbook/about/about/
+---

 This playbook documents the daily troubleshooting drills I complete each morning to strengthen my real-world IT problem-solving skills.